srajawat-hub/indexer/README.md

     transaction_hash VARCHAR(88) NOT NULL,
     stage TEXT NOT NULL,
     timestamp TIMESTAMP NOT NULL
-    gas_fees INTEGER // in eth
+    gas_fees BIGINT // in eth
 );
 ```